 Top MBA Program Comparison and How to Use It

-Deciding where to apply?
-Our newly updated Top MBA Program Comparison tool can help!
-This sortable table ranks the top business schools on dimensions such as class size, average post-MBA salary, top recruited industries and more.
-It also includes the key criteria (GPA, GMAT, etc.) to help assess where you are likely to be a competitive applicant.
+Are you deciding where to apply?
+Our newly updated tool can help.
+It’s the Top MBA Program Comparison tool.
+This sortable table ranks top business schools.
+It covers dimensions such as class size.
+It also shows average post-MBA salary.
+Top recruited industries appear too.
+And more.
+It also includes key criteria.
+These include GPA and GMAT.
+They help assess where you are likely to be competitive.
+You can see where you’d be a strong applicant.

-Being thoughtful about school selection is critical and it goes way beyond the rankings.
-Not only is the degree expensive, but the application process is too (not to mention time consuming).
-You want to limit your list to a small number of schools that make the most sense for you while maximizing your chances of admission.
-Furthermore, “fit” plays a huge role in the admissions process.
-If you don’t make the effort to research which schools are right for you and why, you’ll have a hard time convincing the adcom that their school is the right place for you.
+Being thoughtful about school selection is critical.
+It goes way beyond the rankings.
+The degree is expensive.
+The application process is too.
+It is also time consuming.
+Don’t forget that.
+You want to limit your list.
+Choose a small number of schools.
+They should make the most sense for you.
+They should also maximize your chances of admission.
+Furthermore, ‘fit’ plays a huge role.
+It matters in the admissions process.
+If you don’t make the effort to research, you’ll struggle.
+You need to know which schools are right for you.
+You need to know why.
+Otherwise, you’ll have a hard time convincing the adcom.
+You can’t show that their school is the right place for you.

 Using the Top MBA Program Comparison Tool